bytedance/libtpa/doc/prog_guide.rst

 .. note::

    That is an intruder.
-It basically means your application has to be reshaped to the run to completion model to use libtpa.
+It basically means your application has to be reshaped to the run to completion model to use Libtpa.
 We may introduce other models in future, to avoid such intrudes that have to be made to your applications.